alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-friendship-with-christian.md

 ---
-layout: post
-title: "Ruling on making friendship with a Christian"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 80521, Question 4"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is permissible for a Muslim to kindly treat disbelievers who are not in a state of war with Islam, reciprocate their good treatment, as well as exchange beneficial things and presents with them."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 80521, Question 4
+summary: It is permissible for a Muslim to kindly treat disbelievers who are not in a state of war with Islam, reciprocate their good treatment, as well as exchange beneficial things and presents with them.
+title: Ruling on making friendship with a Christian
 ---

 ### Question: